OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 }
 ```

-From this, OneForm will automatically generate the following structure in the provider body:
+From this file, OneForm automatically generates the following structure in the provider body:

 ```json
 {